 Rationale Behind the Center

 Media, communication, information, and Internet industries are undergoing tumultuous change, creating new market opportunities and societal choices with major social and economic consequences.
 These developments are posing new challenges for these industries in determining what products or services to market, investments to make, and marketing practices to adopt, as well as for consumers in understanding new technologies, choosing products and services, and protecting their privacy.
-Existing regulatory and legal systems have often been inadequate in addressing these developments, creating new policy problems and unclear choices for policy makers.
+Existing regulatory and legal systems have often been inadequate in addressing these developments, creating new policy problems and unclear choices for policy makers, such as around how to grapple with concerns over fake news, echo chambers, and filter bubbles.

 The Quello Center is affiliated with the Department of Media and Information in the College of Communication Arts and Sciences at Michigan State University.
 Its activities are enabled by an endowment to which nearly 200 donors have contributed in honor of James H. and Mary B. Quello and James Quello’s vision for the Center.
 Building on the endowment, the Center pursues funding from major national research councils, governmental departments, public agencies, foundations and the private sector to underpin the independence and quality of its research.